Digital model railway control systems

-Digital model railway control systems are an alternative to control a layout and simplify the wiring and add more flexibility in operations.
-A number of control systems are available to operate locomotives on model railways.
-Analog systems where the speed and the direction of a train is controlled by adjusting the voltage on the track are still popular while they have recently given way to control systems based on computer technology.
+Digital model railway control systems are computer-based control system for the programming and operation of locomotives on model railways.

+While traditional analogue systems control the speed and the direction of a train by adjusting the voltage on the track, digital command systems allows users to program locomotives through a controller.
+There are a number of digital model railway control systems available for purchase and because they are based on computer technology rather than hardware, these systems provide modellers with a simplified and flexible alternative to analogue systems that may be more accessible for the average user.
-Digital model railway control system basics

-Some digital control systems provide the ability to independently control all aspects of operating a model railway using a minimum of wiring, the rails themselves can be the only wiring required.
-Other systems are wireless.
-Control is achieved by sending a digital signal as well as power down the rails or wirelessly.
+Digital model railway control systems provide the ability to independently control all operating aspects of a model railway using minimal wiring.
+In some cases the rails themselves can be the only wiring required, while other systems are completely wireless.
+In the absence of wiring, control is achieved by sending a digital signal as well as power down the rails or wirelessly through Wi-Fi or Bluetooth.
 These digital signals can control all aspects of the model trains and accessories, including signals, turnouts, lighting, level crossings, cranes, turntables, etc.

 Constant power is supplied to the track and digital signals are sent which require electronic decoders to be fitted to locomotives and other devices to interpret the commands.

+Components

 Controllers

-Controllers manage operation of locomotives with buttons for additional model features such as lighting and sound.
+Controllers manage operation of locomotives with buttons for all features of a locomotive, from speed and direction to lighting and sound.
+The style and features of a controller differ between providers and range in size and design.
+Some controllers feature screens that display information, while others have dials or joysticks.

-Central unit
+Central Unit

 A digital system usually requires a central unit to generate digital address and command signals, these are known as command stations.
 Many command stations also incorporate one or more locomotive controllers and a booster unit to generate the power necessary to run locomotives.
 Central units also have connections for additional controllers and accessory switch boxes, as well as connections for computer control and interfaces with other digital controllers.

 Boosters

-In most systems boosters are available to provide additional track power for larger layouts.
+In most systems, boosters are available to provide additional track power for larger layouts.
 Boosters are connected to the central unit by special cables that relay the digital commands.

-Locomotive decoders
+Decoders

+Basic locomotive decoders provide control of speed and direction while supplemental function decoders control headlights, ditch lights, or movable non-traction components such as remote-controlled pantographs.
+Some decoders have control over the locomotive, sound effects, and other layout functions in a single circuit.

 Locomotive decoders are small electronic circuits fitted inside locomotives to interpret the digital signals and provide individual control.
 Although all active decoders receive commands, only the addressed decoder will respond.

-Accessory decoders

 Accessory decoders are used to control devices which are fixed in position, such as turnouts, signals, and level crossings.
 Since the devices do not move, stationary decoders can be mounted under the layout, and therefore can be significantly larger than locomotive decoders.
 Accessory decoders can receive their signals from an accessory data bus or from the track.